My approach to therapy

 I am queer, I am trans, I am Jewish (Ashkanazi) and white, and I am a step-parent.
 I have experience that ranges from working in the service industry, in medical institutions, and in the non-profit sector.
 I have also had my own experience as a client working with a therapist.
 I grew up in Wisconsin, and moved to Massachusetts in 2010.
 And, here I’ve been for the past 15+ years!

 Professionally, I have bachelor’s degrees in Political Science and Women/Gender Studies from the University of Wisconsin-Madison.
 I have a master’s degree in social work (MSW) from Simmons College (now University).
 I’ve been independently licensed in Massachusetts (LICSW) since 2017 and have experience working as a social worker in medical settings specializing in sexual health, infectious disease and transgender medicine, in addition to my current full-time outpatient therapy practice.
-I also have experience supervising social work interns and pre-licensed clinicians.

 Specializing in

-• I have lived experience with LGBQ/T and Jewish identity work, and really enjoy working with others in these communities.
+• I have lived experience with LGBQ/T and Jewish identity and really enjoy working with others in these communities.

 I also have experience supporting clients with various aspects of identity exploration and development related to neurodivergence, racial, class, disability, and polyamorous identities.